mikenguyen13/data_analysis/_book/17-moderation.md

 interact_plot(fiti,
               pred = Illiteracy,
               modx = Murder,

-              # centered = "none", # if you don't want the plot to mean-center
+              # if you don't want the plot to mean-center
+              # centered = "none",

-              # modx.values = "plus-minus", # exclude the mean value of the moderator
+              # exclude the mean value of the moderator
-              # modx.values = "terciles" # split moderator's distribution into 3 groups
+              # modx.values = "plus-minus",

+              # split moderator's distribution into 3 groups
+              # modx.values = "terciles"

               plot.points = T, # overlay data

-              point.shape = T, # different shape for differennt levels of the moderator jitter = 0.1, # if two data points are on top one another, this moves them apart by little
+              # different shape for differennt levels of the moderator
+              point.shape = T,

+              # if two data points are on top one another,
+              # this moves them apart by little
+              jitter = 0.1,

               # other appearance option
               x.label = "X label",